Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 “You’re right. *Very* alien.”
 Loor’s tone was disapproving, but he still held out a hand to offer Daniel a berry.

-“Abstract knowledge---sky-thinking---is what got your people vaccines, built this array, the ship that brought us in the first place, the means to defend yourself, and what lets Ferd jump down from above the sky to smite his enemies.
+“Abstract knowledge - sky-thinking - is what got your people vaccines, built this array, the ship that brought us in the first place, the means to defend yourself, and what lets Ferd jump down from above the sky to smite his enemies.
 Don’t be so quick to dismiss a chance to learn.
 You never know what little thing it will teach you, or where that little thing may flower.”

 “Butterflies!”
 Vemik hooted.
 “Little insect in the forest flaps its wings, and the storm rolls north to miss the village, or maybe doesn’t happen at all.
 Small things turn into *big* things, with time.”